 1. It can help with tummy troubles.

->

-> of IBS, largely because of the anti-spasmodic effects of methanol found in the stuff.
-That said, most of these benefits have been seen in capsule form — not food — so check with your doc before starting any supplement regimen.
+Peppermint oil has been linked to reducing pain, stomach upset, and other symptoms of IBS, largely because of the anti-spasmodic effects of methanol.
+Most of these benefits have been seen in capsule form — not food — so check with your doc before starting any supplement regimen.

->

-> 2. It’s anti-inflammatory.
+2. It’s anti-inflammatory.

 Like other plant-based foods (veggies, fruit, nuts, seeds, beans, and 100% whole grains), mint contains phytonutrients with antioxidant-like properties, which may reduce cellular damage caused by oxidative stress.
 What’s more, the primary anti-inflammatory compounds of mint may limit the initiation of chronic inflammation.